 Metabolizing failure: The Magician turns failures into fuel for growth rather than evidence of worthlessness.
 He sits with the sting before extracting the lesson.

-Processing darkness: The Magician can hear about atrocities, face difficult truths, and witness suffering without shutting down or becoming cynical about human potential.
+Processing darkness: The Magician can hear about atrocities, face difficult truths, and witness suffering without shutting down or becoming cynical.

 This is not about tolerating abuse or enabling harm.
 The Magician who eats poison sets clear boundaries and maintains his dignity.
-But within those boundaries, he develops the capacity to face what others cannot face, to hold what others cannot hold, to transform what others would reject outright.
+But within those boundaries, he develops the capacity to face what others cannot face, hold what others cannot hold, and transform what others would reject outright.

 The peacock eats poisonous plants and turns them into the colors of its feathers.
-The Magician takes in the poison of human experience and turns it into something he can actually use: clearer sight, deeper compassion, and the kind of strength that comes from not looking away.
-This takes time, patience, and usually long stretches alone.
-But when he comes through it, he's changed in ways that go bone-deep, and people can tell.
+The Magician takes in the poison of human experience and turns it into something he can use: clearer sight, deeper compassion, and the kind of strength that comes from not looking away.
+This takes time, patience, and long stretches alone.
+When he comes through it, he's changed in ways that go bone-deep, and people can tell.